Hjaltejuel/BDSA1/README.md

 ## Submitting the assignment

-To submit the assignment you need to create a .pdf document using LaTeX containing the answers to the questions.
+To submit the assignment you need to create a .pdf document using LaTeX containing the answers to the questions and a link to a public repository containing your fork of the completed code.
-Upload the document to Peergrade and include a link to a public repository containing your fork of the completed code.
+Upload the document to Peergrade.